What to grow in an indoor edible garden? That’s a great question. The answer depends on two things:

 Besides all the health benefits of growing your lettuce, there is also a huge satisfaction.
 Imagine in a snowstorm or during a heatwave still to be able to harvest your fresh lettuce.

 Kale, spinach, bok choy, Swiss chard, arugula… can all be grown indoors all winter long.
-They are not fussy about light or temperature.
-If your window garden room is more on the cooler side, grow these winter greens.
+They are not fussy about temperature.
+If your garden room is more on the cooler side, grow these winter greens.
 They are great for morning smoothies and salads.

-Strawberries are great for indoor growing.
+Strawberries theoretically are great for indoor growing.
 They do not mind a small pot and do not need pollination.
-The only caution is not to bring in any disease or bugs with them (We have done that).
-So we have since given up on growing strawberries indoors.
+The caution is not to bring in any disease or bugs with them (We have done that).
+We also have not found them to be worth the struggle, so we have since given up on growing strawberries indoors.

 Plant some carrots in late winter so that you can bring them out in early spring when it is still cool outside.
 It will make them sweeter and ready to harvest in early summer.